ezsystems/commerce-documentation/docs/guide/erp_integration/erp_integration.md

 eZ Commerce uses the UBL ([Universal Business Language](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=ubl)) standard to model business data.
 ERP systems usually use vendor-specific structures and attribute names.
-An xslt-based mapping feature enables adapting the mapping between these formats.
+An XSLT-based mapping feature enables adapting the mapping between these formats.
 See [Adapt the mappings for ERP functions](erp_communication/erp_configuration\adapt_the_mappings_for_erp_functions/adapt_the_mappings_for_erp_functions.md) for more details.

 ### Monitoring the ERP connection